RenderbitTechnologies/nodejs-back-end-developer-exercise/README.md

 3. Choice of Database (MySQL/MongoDB/PostgreSQL/SQLite)
 4. Choice of IDE/Editor

 Fork this repository, and clone your fork locally.
-All submissions have to be made as a pull request against this repository.
+Your submission should include the URL of your Git repository.
+It should have public read permissions or be otherwise shared with us.

 ## Requirements